riclolsen/json-scada/src/mqtt-sparkplug/README.md

 * _**commandsEnabled**_ [Boolean] - Allows to disable commands (publishing messages in control direction) for a connection.
 Use false here to disable commands. **Mandatory parameter**.
 * _**autoCreateTags**_ [Boolean] - Enables automatic creation of all discovered tags. **Mandatory parameter**.
 * _**endpointURLs**_ [Array of Strings] - List of URLS for connection to MQTT brokers.
 Use more than one broker only in case of redundant brokers. **Mandatory parameter**.
 * _**topics**_ [Array of Strings] - List of topics to subscribe on MQTT broker.
 Sparkplug B devices publish to "spBv1.0/#".
 Sparkplug B metrics will be converted as tags with topic name (minus "spBv1.0" root and message type) plus metric name.
 JSON Path Plus can be used to extract values from MQTT JSON payloads, add a JSONPath query to the topic string, e.g. "root_topic/subtopic/$.property1" this will extract the value of _property1_ from the JSON payload.
-Regular MQTT topics will be converted to tags with the full topic name as the object address (including JSONPath, when used). **Mandatory parameter**.
+Regular MQTT topics will be converted to tags with the full topic name as the object address (including JSONPath, when used).
+To explode a JSON payload auto expanding properties as tags, use JSONPathPlus syntax ending as '*~' as in "root_topic/subtopic/$.*~", this will create a tag for each property in the JSON payload. **Mandatory parameter**.
 * _**topicsAsFiles**_ [Array of Strings] - List of topics to subscribe on MQTT broker to be saved as files on MongoDB (Gridfs). **Mandatory parameter**.
 * _**topicsScripted**_ [Array of Objects] - List of topics to subscribe on MQTT broker to be treated with dedicated scripts to extract data. **Mandatory parameter**.
 * _**clientId**_ [String] - MQTT Client Id for the connection.
 If configured, it should be unique over all MQTT clients.
 Leave empty to to be automatically assigned by the broker. **Optional parameter**.